ioBanker/bitshares-ui/app/help/en/introduction/tos.md

 You can:

-Login to BitShares with your private keys to Send and receive BTS Issue new tokens on BitShares Blockchain
+Login to BitShares with your private keys to Send and receive BTS.
+Issue new tokens on BitShares Blockchain.
-Send, receive, burn/issue and freeze/unfreeze tokens on BitShares Blockchain Propose transactions and send memos on BitShares Blockchain Send orders to buy or sell assets through trading pairs created on BitShares Blockchain
+Send, receive, burn/issue and freeze/unfreeze tokens on BitShares Blockchain.
+Propose transactions and send memos on BitShares Blockchain.
+Send orders to buy or sell assets through trading pairs created on BitShares Blockchain.

 ### Telegram Chat